 Where the value format is something other than “none” but not identified as language-dependent free text, the INSDQualifier_value element must be used and the NonEnglishQualifier_value element must not be used.

-PLEASE NOTE: Any qualifier value provided for a qualifier with a language-dependent “free text” value format may require translation for national or regional procedures.
+PLEASE NOTE: Any qualifier value provided for a qualifier with a language-dependent free text value format may require translation for international, national or, regional procedures.
 The qualifiers listed in the following table are considered to have language-dependent free text values:

-Table 5: List of qualifier values for nucleotide sequences with language-dependent free-text values
+Table 5: List of qualifiers for nucleotide sequences with language-dependent free text values